-Whether stopping by for breakfast, to quench a granita craving, or to sit down for proper aperitivo in the large outdoor veranda, Le Sicilianedde, Sicilian deli-meets-cafe, provides a treasure-trove of all things delicious.
+Whether stopping by for breakfast, to quench a granita craving, or to sit down for proper aperitivo in the large outdoor veranda, Le Sicilianedde, a Sicilian deli-meets-café, provides a treasure-trove of all things delicious.
 A recent expansion has doubled the production of already stellar typical homemade Sicilian desserts.
-The extended display case contains all manner of delightful cannoli, cassate cakes, pistachio and almond tarts, and cookies, all made on the premises.
+The extended display case contains all manner of delightful cannoli, cassata cakes, setteveli, pistachio and almond tarts, and cookies, all made on the premises.

 At Le Sicilianedde, sourcing of prime artisan products is key, focusing attention on traditional Sicilian specialties, like rare cheeses and fine charcuterie, like Suino Nero dei Nebrodi, a variety of free roaming pig that lives in oak forests, feeds on berries and acorns, providing pork products like prosciutto, guanciale, pancetta and salami.
-The cheese department features rounds of Canestrato “Tumazzo”, Ragusano, Fiore Sicano, Vastedda, and the precious Tuma Persa, recently recovered by a dairy farmer who produces it exclusively for Le Sicilianedde according to an ancient recipe.
+The cheese department features rounds of Canestrato “Tumazzo”, Ragusano, Fiore Sicano, and the precious Tuma Persa, recently recovered by a dairy farmer who produces it exclusively for Le Sicilianedde according to an ancient recipe.

 Le Sicilianedde | Bars, Coffee & tea, Shopping, Snacks